Windows Installer, Java Installer, Freeware Installer

 Since Windows Installer ListBox controls do not support the selection of multiple items, using 2 side-by-side ListBox controls and allowing the user to move items between them might represent a good alternative solution.

 The sample project "DualListExample.aip" illustrates how this can be implemented.
-At install time the dialog could look like it is shown below:
+At install time the dialog could look like it is showed below:

 Dual ListBox example